mattburnett-repo/authSandbox/README.md

 The code handles signing up, logging in and logging out.
 That's it.

 Once a user has registered / logged in, the code presents an endpoint called 'app-surface'. 'app-surface' is intended to be the entry / starting point of your application's code.
+This endpoint is in /src/routes/authRoutes.ts

 'app-surface' receives a JWT authToken via a cookie.
 You should probably take this token and use it in an 'Authorization: Bearer your.token.here' header, in your app.